Tobia5H/ml-forest-condition-bachelorthesis/README.md

 ### TODO:

 - **Dynamic CRS**: Implement support for dynamic coordinate reference systems (CRS) for downloaded images from the interactive map.
-- **Health Showcase**: Add a feature to evaluate forest health based on NDVI values.
-For example, a mean NDVI of 245 (on a scale of 0-255) could indicate a very healthy forest.

 ### Nice to Have: